ValMobile/RealisticSurvival-Wiki/pages/FAQ.md

 To download and install Realistic Survival you can refer to [this guide here](https://github.com/ValMobile/RealisticSurvival/wiki/Installing-Realistic-Survival).

 ## Will Realistic Survival be available for Minecraft version XYZ?
-Realistic Survival will only be available for versions 1.17 and onward.
+Realistic Survival will only be available for versions 1.16 and onward.
 There are no plans for backporting to earlier versions.

 ## I have an error/bug with Realistic Survival
-Ok, first, join our [Support Server](https://discord.gg/mMt3f4usqK) if you aren't in it already and go to any of the support channels like `#support-x`.
+Ok, first, join our [Support Server](https://discord.gg/mMt3f4usqK) if you aren't in it already and create a thread in the forum channel, `#support`.
 We must determine if it is a bug, user error, or intended behaviour.
 Note that we **do not accept bug reports on discord, only on GitHub**.
 But experience has shown that 9 of 10 "bugs" result from outdated plugin versions, improper installation, or similar, so please discuss these issues with others on our discord server first so that developers can focus on confirmed bug reports.

-Now, send us the following information (in the `#support-x` channel):
+Now, send us the following information (in the `#support` channel):
 1. Check your console.
 Are there any errors?
 (If so, post them via https://pastebin.com/)

 2. What do you intend to happen, and what is happening?